Intervalley Band Crossing and Transition of Fractional Chern Insulators in Floquet Twisted Bilayer MoTe$_2$

-\begin{multicols}{2} {\it Conclusions and Discussions.} In this work, we have investigated the effect of circularly polarized light (CPL) on twisted bilayer MoTe$_2$.
-We derive the Floquet Hamiltonian in the high-frequency limit up to the order of $1/\Omega^2$, using the full Dirac model involving both valence and conduction bands of monolayer MoTe$_2$.
+{\it Conclusions and Discussions.} In this work, we have investigated the effect of circularly polarized light (CPL) on twisted bilayer MoTe$_2$.
+We derive the single-particle Floquet Hamiltonian in the high-frequency limit up to the order of $1/\Omega^2$, using the full Dirac model involving both valence and conduction bands of monolayer MoTe$_2$.
 This Floquet Hamiltonian can be further simplified by integrating out the conduction band via Schrieffer-Wolff transformation, resulting in a free-electron model where the time-reversal symmetry is explicitly broken at the order of $1/\Omega$.
 Such a symmetry breaking effect is hidden if one starts from a free-electron model at the beginning to derive the Floquet Hamiltonian.
 Therefore, our results highlight the necessity of including the conduction band contribution when studying the Floquet problems of tMoTe$_2$ and other semiconductor moir\'e materials even if the static band gap is large.
-We also explore the many-body physics at hole filling $\nu_h=5/3$ during the intervalley band crossing induced by the CPL.
-A transition of Laughlin-type Floquet FCIs hosted by the top Floquet valence band of valley $+$ and the second Floquet valence band of valley $-$ is identified when the driving intensity is increased.
-In the future, it would be interesting to derive the effective Floquet Hamiltonian and study the many-body physics under the driving of a longitudinal light.
-It is also worthy of exploring the Floquet physics in other semiconductor moir\'e materials, like in twisted bilayer WSe$_2$.